Weinstein handlebodies for complements of smoothed toric divisors: Weinstein Domains and Kirby Calculus

 \subsection{Weinstein Kirby calculus}

-The attaching maps in the handle decomposition contain the data needed to encode the symplectic topology of the Weinstein domain.
-Furthermore, Eliashberg showed in his topological characterization of Stein manifolds that $2n$-dimensional Weinstein domains are constructed only with Weinstein handles of index $k\leq n$~\cite{Eliash}.
-Thus, in dimension $4$, the attaching maps of $1$-and $2$-handles are completely determined by the Legendrian or isotropic attaching sphere.
-The attaching sphere of a $1$-handle is $S^0\times \{0\} \subset S^0 \times \D^3$.
-A $1$-handle attached to $\D^4$ is drawn as a pair of $3$-balls in $S^3$ implicitly identified by a reflection, representing the attaching region $S^0\times D^3$.
+For Weinstein domains of dimension $4$, each of the handles has index $0$, $1$, or $2$.
+We can assume there is a single $0$-handle when the domain is connected.
+The attaching region of a $1$-handle is $S^0\times \{0\} \subset S^0 \times \D^3$, and is drawn as a pair of $3$-balls in $S^3$.
 Note that $\D^4$ with $n$ $1$-handles attached has boundary $\#^n( S^1\times S^2)$ with its standard contact structure.
 The attaching sphere of a $2$-handle is a Legendrian embedded circle (a Legendrian knot).
 The $4$-dimensional $2$-handle attachment is determined by the knot together with a framing, but in the Weinstein case, the framing is determined by the contact structure.
 More specifically, the contact planes along a Legendrian knot determine a framing by taking a vector field transverse to the contact planes.
 The contactomorphism gluing the attaching region of the $2$-handle to the neighborhood of the Legendrian identifies the product framing in the $2$-handle with the $tb-1$ framing.
 Here $tb$ denotes the contact framing (Thurston-Bennequin number), which is identified with an integer by looking at the difference between the contact framing and the Seifert framing (this must be appropriately interpreted when the Weinstein domain contains $1$-handles--see \cite{Gompf}).